appcircleio/appcircle-docusaurus/README.md

 ## Document Header

 Each document should start with a header section that defines metadata used for SEO and navigation.
-Please follow the below structure:
+Please follow the structure below:

 ```yaml
 ---